Christian1984/vfrmap-for-vr/README.md

 If you need to restore a flight, you can find your autosaves inside your FSKneeboard-Server folder in the subdirectory `autosave`, e.g. `C:\Tools\fskneeboard\autosave`.

+## Hotkey

+You can define one of three hotkeys to toggle the visibility of the FSKneeboard ingame panel.
+The hotkey can be configured by starting FSKneeboard with the `--hotkey [number]` with `[number]` having the following meaning:

+- `--hotkey 0` => `Alt+F`
+- `--hotkey 1` => `Alt+K`
+- `--hotkey 2` => `Alt+T`

+For example, launch `fskneeboard.exe --hotkey 0` to setup 'ALT+F` as your FSKneeboard hotkey.

+When ingame, you'll have to open the FSKneeboard panel ONCE by clicking it on the toolbar.
+For the rest of the flight, you can use the configured hotkey to toggle the panel's visibility as desired.

+If you like, you can use your HOTAS configuration software to map this hotkey/shortcut to any button on your HOTAS.

 ---

 <div style="page-break-after: always;"></div>